vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 is identical with the reservoir northeast of the hill, which according to the SM was formerly called ¯Iśāla and today Rām Sāgar or Rāmatirtha \(SM 15.40:

-īśālākhyaṁpurā nāmādhunā puṣkaram

-. śubham | rāmatīrtham idānīṁtu rāma
+īśālākhyaṁpurā nāmādhunā puṣkaraṁśubham | rāmatīrtham idānīṁtu rāma

 snānena te bhavet  k\), the fact would remain that a conspicuous tank on the Rāmagiri is not recorded in the inscriptioṇ The inscription does not make a reference to a bathing place of Sītā \(a Sītākuṇḍa or a Sītātīrtha\).30 The